Facts about Joaquin Phoenix

 Joaquin Phoenix Biography

-Joaquin (pronounced “wah-keen”) has a prominent scar on his upper lip that he says has been there since birth… He was at one time engaged to be married to Liv Tyler, his co-star in Inventing the Abbots (1997).
+Joaquin Phoenix’s first name is pronounced “wah-keen”)… He has a prominent scar on his upper lip that he says has been there since birth… Joaquin Phoenix was at one time engaged to be married to Liv Tyler, his co-star in Inventing the Abbots (1997).
+He began a long-term relationship with actress Rooney Mara in 2016.